usrflo/encfs4j/README.md

 encfs4j
 =======

-encfs4j (Encrypted File System for Java) is a minimalistic [Java FileSystem](http://openjdk.java.net/projects/nio/javadoc/java/nio/file/FileSystem.html) implementation that encrypts/decrypts file content on-the-fly.
+encfs4j (Encrypted File System for Java) is a minimalist [Java FileSystem](http://openjdk.java.net/projects/nio/javadoc/java/nio/file/FileSystem.html) implementation that encrypts/decrypts file content on-the-fly.
+Using the FileSystem implementation you can abstract encryption operations from random file access.
+Extending existing applications with encrypted file storage is simplified by this means of transparency.

 The implementation is tested with - but not limited to - AES block cipher (128-bit symmetric key) with CTR mode (AES/CTR/NoPadding).